-Mortgage and Loan Modification Section Information and Forms
+Mortgage, Mortgage Loan Servicing, and MLO Information and Forms

-Pre-license education requirements consist of: three (3) hours instruction on ethics; three (3) hours instruction on federal law and regulations; two (2) hours instruction on lending standards for non-traditional mortgage products; two (2) hours of Idaho law directly related to the IRMPA and Rules; and ten (10) hours instruction on elective topics.
+MLO Pre-license education (PE) requirements consist of: three (3) hours of instruction on ethics; three (3) hours of instruction on federal law and regulations; two (2) hours of instruction on lending standards for non-traditional mortgage products; two (2) hours of Idaho law directly related to the IRMPA and Rules; and ten (10) hours of instruction on elective topics.
 All instruction must be approved by the NMLSR.

-Continuing education annual requirements consist of: three (3) hours instruction on federal law and regulation; two (2) hours instruction on ethics; two (2) hours instruction on lending standards for non-traditional mortgage products; and one (1) hour related to the IRMPA and Rules.
-All instruction must be approved by NMLSR.
+MLO Continuing education (CE) annual requirements consist of: three (3) hours of instruction on federal law and regulation; two (2) hours of instruction on ethics; two (2) hours of instruction on lending standards for non-traditional mortgage products; and one (1) hour instruction of Idaho law related to the IRMPA and Rules.
+All instruction must be approved by NMLS.

-Each applicant and licensee, whether an individual or a company, is responsible for the accuracy of the information in its MU Forms in the NMLSR.
-Each loan originator and control person is responsible for the information contained in his or her Form MU2 or Form MU4 and must attest to the accuracy and truthfulness of the submitted information prior to transmission to any regulator.
-Incorrect, incomplete and false information filed will delay the approval processes, may jeopardize an approved license status and may result in an administrative action against the applicant or licensee.
+Each applicant and licensee, whether an individual or a company, is responsible for the accuracy of the information in its MU Form record in the NMLS.
+Each loan originator and control person/key individual is responsible for the information contained in his or her Form MU2 or Form MU4 and must attest to the accuracy and truthfulness of the submitted information prior to transmission to any regulator.
+Incorrect, incomplete, or false information filed will delay the approval processes, may jeopardize an approved license status and may result in an administrative action against the applicant or licensee.

-Before applying for a license you should consult the jurisdiction specific requirements for Idaho on the NMLSR website in the State Licensing Resource Page section.
-Additional resources available are tutorials, work flow guides, quick guides, navigation guides and sample forms.
-If you wish to apply for a license and currently do not have an account on the NMLSR, visit Getting Started, which will walk you through the application process.
+Before applying for a license you should consult the new application checklists for Idaho on the NMLS Resource Center.
+Additional resources available include tutorials, work flow guides, quick guides, navigation guides, and the NMLS Policy Guidebook.
+If you wish to apply for a license and currently do not have an account on the NMLS, visit Getting Started, which will walk you through the entitlement and application process.

-Regulated Lender: This is required of any company or sole proprietorship regardless of location, conducting direct or indirect mortgage loan origination or mortgage loan modification activity on dwellings located in Idaho for compensation or gain, or in the expectation of compensation or gain, and are currently exempt from licensure under the Idaho Residential Mortgage Practices Act due to their additional regular business involvement in consumer lending or consumer loan servicing activity, other than mortgage lending or servicing, but still need to sponsor MLOs.
+Regulated Lender License: This license is required of any company or sole proprietorship regardless of location, conducting direct or indirect mortgage loan origination or mortgage loan modification activity on dwellings located in Idaho for compensation or gain, or in the expectation of compensation or gain, and are currently exempt from licensure under the Idaho Residential Mortgage Practices Act due to their additional regular business involvement in consumer lending or consumer loan servicing activity, other than mortgage lending or servicing, but still need to sponsor MLOs.
 This is also for company and branch transitions of existing regulated lender licenses not currently managed in NMLS.

 - Licensees are not required to maintain a physical location in Idaho